sherrypalacios/GrassLight/README.md

 ![image](https://user-images.githubusercontent.com/14896720/210448264-cd916d72-d475-4cb7-a487-605f99b2cc21.png)

 The task of porting the FORTRAN code to Python (3.X) has been taken up by Dr. Sherry Palacios (California State University, Monterey Bay - CSUMB), and a series of her undergraduate research students, including Brandon Tom, Dakota Nance, and Annie Hansen.
-The bulk of the code conversion has been performed by Annie Hansen with generous funding from the CSUMB Undergraduate Research Opportunities Center (UROC).
+Funding provided by the CSUMB College of Science Discovery, Creation, and Innovation Fund (S Palacios) and the CSUMB Undergraduate Research Opportunities Center (UROC) (A Hansen).
 Works Cited:
 Zimmerman, R. 2003.
 A biooptical model of irradiance distribution and photosynthesis in seagrass canopies.
 Limnol.
 Oceanogr.
 48:568-585.